idelairre/TumblrFox/README.md

 + Improve user experience for initial caching functions
 + Add more filter options to leverage dexie query methods
 + Tag search on enter
++ Sync followers on follow/unfollow events
++ Refresh follower data when user sorts by updated timestamp
 + Add warning modal or popover when user switches caching strategy and they have cached posts

 ## Relevant development posts